acidtib/tcg-fetch/README.md

 - Fetches card data from Scryfall API
 - Downloads different types of card data (unique artwork, oracle cards, default cards, or all cards)
-- Customizable image processing with configurable width and height
+- Direct image resizing to specified dimensions (default: 384×512 pixels)
 - Optional automatic image augmentation for training data:
   - First augmented image is upside-down (180° rotation)
   - Random rotation (-10° to 10°) for other augmented versions